The model theory of the curve graph: Weakly convex sets and their extensions

-The goal of this section is to establish a certain technical result, Lemma~\ref{core qe}, which will allow us to establish a suitable version of quantifier elimination and stability for $\Th\M$.
+[1]{#1''} [1]{#1'} We retain the notation that $G\geq\Mod^{\pm}(\Sigma)$ is a finite index subgroup, $\D$ is a $g$--invariant and downward closed family of domains, and $\M^G=\M^G_{\D}$.
+The goal of this section is to establish a certain technical result, Lemma~\ref{core qe}, the \emph{$D$--Step Extension Lemma}, which is the technical engine that will allow us to establish a suitable version of quantifier elimination and stability for $\Th{\M^G}$.
 The essential point is to apply Theorem~\ref{thm:backandforth}.
+We will establish several technical intermediate results along the way.